 1. Fill out a Yukon SAR New Member Application.
 Click here to download the application document.

-2. Complete criminal record check and vulnerable sector check forms (RCMP-GRC 6388e and RCMP-GRC 3923e), available for download here.
+2. Complete criminal record check and vulnerable sector check forms (RCMP-GRC 6388e and RCMP-GRC 3923e), (forms are available at your local detachment).
 Bring them to your local RCMP detachment along with:

 - A valid photo ID

 - Another valid ID

 - A letter of support from Yukon SAR (download one here)

 This process does not have a cost to you.
 You can pick up the results yourself or have them mailed to you.
 Alternatively, you can choose to let the RCMP mail them directly to us.
 If you choose to have them sent to us, proceed to step 3 and let us know that your records check is coming by mail from the RCMP.
 Otherwise, wait until you have your completed records check and submit it with your application.